-- There will be road closures in Liverpool and New Brighton on Sunday 5 November.
-More information can be found below.
+- There will be road closures in Liverpool and New Brighton on Sunday 4 November.
+More information will be revealed in the next few weeks.

 - River of Light is the only Liverpool City Council organised fireworks event happening in Liverpool this year.
 There are no firework displays planned in Newsham Park or Sefton Park.

 - River of Light takes place in Liverpool and New Brighton on Sunday 4 November from 5pm before the displays start at 6.30pm on both sides.
 These are 2 separate displays happening at the same time and to get the most enjoyment out of the events, we recommend either heading to Liverpool’s Waterfront or New Brighton.

 We expect there will be lots of questions that you may have about the River of Light event.
 If you can’t find what you are looking for, please contact us here

 The River of Light event takes place on Sunday 4 November from 5pm until 6.45pm along Liverpool’s waterfront and New Brighton’s Promenade.